Passive Fishing Methods

 When compared to other fishing methods, longline fishing is both energy efficient and selective.
 In comparison to fish taken with trawl nets and static nets, longline-caught fish tend to be of superior quality.

-However, only a small number of British fisherman use lines to catch fish in the North Sea.
+However, only a small number of British fishermen use lines to catch fish in the North Sea.
 Norway, Iceland, and the Faroe Islands rely heavily on and benefit greatly from longline fishing.

 On fish characteristics that are difficult to fish with trawl nets, like stony bottoms, the longline fishery can be profitable.